MerosCrypto/Meros/docs/Protocol/Consensus.md

 - hash: Hash of the Transaction verified.

-Verifications can be of any hash.
-If the node locates the specified Transaction, at the time it receives the Verification or within the next six blocks, the Verification is then used to verify the Transaction.
-That said, Verifications with unknown hashes are addable, as long as the unknown hash doesn't get enough Merit to make it a verified Transaction.
-This enables pruning of unverified competing Transactions.
-Verifications for Mints are considered Verifications for unknown hashes.
+Verifications can only be of parsable Transactions with a valid signature.
+Verifications can not be of unknown hashes.

 `Verification` has a message length of 100 bytes; the 48-byte holder, the 4-byte nonce, and the 48-byte hash.
 The signature is produced with a prefix of "\0".